pococms/poco/pages/cli.md

 The `-timestamp` command-line option lets you insert a timestamp before the rest of the article text on your home page.
-It also adds a timestamp at the end of project creationg.
-It helps when server or browser caches are preventing you from changes to your site's output.
+Useful when server or browser caches are preventing you from changes to your site's output.

 ### timestamp example